'It's Devastating'; Storeowner's Surveillance Video Captures Oakland Crash That Left 6 Children Injured

 Police said the driver of the red Pontiac G6 was driving drunk, going at about 80 to 90 miles an hour in the bus lane.
 They said he ran the red light and hit the van.

 The driver tried to run, but neighbors caught him.
-He was in custody facing DUI and hit and run charges.READ MORE: 4 Displaced, Firefighter Injured in One-Alarm Bayview Fire
+He was in custody facing DUI and hit and run charges.READ MORE: Hopkins Fire: Homes Burned; Forward Progress Stopped; Evacuation Orders Reduced To Warnings

-“I’m glad for the neighbors standing up to protect children and families,” said Gallo.
+“I’m glad for the neighbors standing up0 to protect children and families,” said Gallo.

 Gallo and neighbors said this type of criminal and reckless driving happens all the time in East Oakland.
 They want more police presence.